Version 0.4 April 2026

 Connectors MUST obtain the SP’s public key via a trusted distribution mechanism (API endpoint, DNS record, DID resolution, or static configuration).

 Connectors SHOULD cache public keys with a TTL.
-The SP is not a runtime dependency for verification — only for initial key resolution.

 Normative Rules